Women photographers: The beginnings

 Women were however involved in photography from the start.
 Constance Fox Talbot, the wife of Henry Fox Talbot, one of the key players in the development of photography in the 1830s and 1840s, had herself experimented with the process as early as 1839.
 Richard Ovenden attributes to her a hazy image of a short verse by the Irish poet Thomas Moore, which would make her the earliest known female photographer.

 Anna Atkins, a botanist, was also introduced to photography by Fox Talbot, who explained his "photogenic drawing" technique to her as well as his camera-based calotype process.
 After learning about the cyanotype process from its inventor, John Herschel, she was able to produce cyanotype photograms of dried algae.
 She published them in 1843 in her Photographs of British Algae: Cyanotype Impressions, said to be the first book with photographic illustrations.

-Another botanist and keen amateur photographer, John Dillwyn Llewelyn, was possibly introduced to photography by his wife Emma Thomasina Talbot, a cousin of Fox Talbot.
-His wife had shown an early interest in photography and did all his printing.
+Another botanist and keen amateur photographer, John Dillwyn Llewelyn, was possibly introduced to photography by his wife Emma Thomasina Talbot, a cousin of Constance and Henry Fox Talbot.
+She had shown an early interest in photography and did all his printing.
+Mary Dillwyn, John's younger sister (1816–1906) is considered to be the earliest female photographer in Wales, and the first person to photograph a snowman.
+Her images of nature and the domestic lives of women and children in 1840s and 1850s 19th century Britain, pushing the boundaries of what could be considered as worthy photographic subjects.

 The first professionals

 In Switzerland, Franziska Möllinger (1817–1880) began to take daguerreotypes of Swiss scenic views around 1842, publishing lithographic copies of them in 1844.
 She was also professionally engaged in taking portraits from 1843.
 Some 20 years later, Alwina Gossauer (1841–1926) became one of the first women professional photographers.

 In France, Geneviève Élisabeth Disdéri was an early professional in the photography business.
 Together with her husband, André-Adolphe-Eugène Disdéri who is remembered for patenting the carte de visite process, she established a daguerrotype studio in Brest in the late 1840s.
 After Disdéri left her for Paris in 1847, she continued to run the business alone.
+In 1855, Madame Vaudé-Green opened Photographie catholique, a photography studio in Paris, specialising in photographic paper reproduction of masterpieces of religious paintings, such as Peter Paul Rubens, Fra Bartolomeo and Nicolas Poussin.

 Bertha Wehnert-Beckmann was probably Germany's first professional female photographer.
 In 1843, she opened a studio in Leipzig together with her husband and ran the business herself after his death in 1847.
 Emilie Bieber opened a daguerrotype studio in Hamburg in 1852.
 After a slow start, business picked up and she ran the studio until 1885 when she transferred it to her nephew.
-In the United States, Sarah Louise Judd (1802–1886) is reported to have made daguerrotypes in Minnesota as early as 1848.
+In 1863, German photographer Emma Kirchner moved to Delft in Holland and opened her studio E. Kirchner & Co.